-The Domain Name System Security Extensions is a standardized protocol of communication allowing to resolve security problems related to DNS.
+The Domain Name System Security Extensions (DNSSEC) is a standardized protocol of communication allowing to resolve security problems related to DNS.
 We will begin by a reminder of what is the DNS.

 How does the DNS work?

 The DNS will allow web user to inform a domain name in his web browser to access a website.
 The browser will then “resolve” this domain name to obtain the IP address of the web server which hosts this website and displays it.
 We call this the “DNS resolution”.